games-on-whales/gow/docs/collections/_installation/debian-headless.md

 sudo docker-compose up
 ```

 Connect over Moonlight by manually adding the IP address of the PC running the Docker container.
-To validate the PIN you can use the Sunshine web interface (at `https://<IP>:47990/` username: sunshine, password is auto generated on startup check the docker logs) or directly calling: `curl <IP>:47989/pin/<PIN>`.
+To validate the PIN you can use the Sunshine web interface (at `https://<IP>:47990/` default username: `admin`, password: `admin`) or directly calling: `curl <IP>:47989/pin/<PIN>`.

 From Moonlight open the `Desktop` app, from there you should be able to see your X11 apps running!